 Terry Phillips of the Phillips Group said “It all has to do with creating jobs at the small business level.”
 Phillips noted that without a healthy employment environment, local businesses have fewer customers, leading to trouble paying the rent.
 Lower rents lead to lower valuations, which lead to underwater borrowers.

 “There is lack of confidence in the market, and that’s keeping a lot of people on the sidelines,” said Phillips.
-“There is a lot of money out there, but the prevelant uncertainty since 2009 is what keeps people out of the market.”
+“There is a lot of money out there, but the uncertainty since 2009 and the continued uncertainty is what keeps people out of the market.”

 This uncertainty exacerbates poor credit conditions, according to Phillips, as lenders in many cases look for highly favorable loan-to-value ratios and signed leases before committing to new loans.
 Meanwhile, said Phillips, “Billions of dollars of real estate loans are coming due in the next couple of years, either because they were on a five-year or a seven-year adjustment.”
 The number of underwater borrowers raises the potential for defaults.

 Indicating the Federal Reserve’s awareness, Chairman Ben Bernanke described the situation last month: